At least 201 killed in July-August China flooding

 The total for July was 154 killed and 31 missing, with more than 1.3 million people forced to seek temporary shelter.

-Annual floods rank among China’s most destructive natural disasters, brought by seasonal rains and worsened by human encroachment into mountain areas and natural river systems.
+Annual floods rank among China’s most destructive natural disasters, brought on by seasonal rains and worsened by human encroachment into mountain areas and natural river systems.

 China’s worst flooding in recent years came in 1998, when more than 3,700 died in floods along the Yangtze, Songhua, Pearl and Nen rivers.